nushell/nushell.github.io/book/commands/split-by.md

   default
 version: 0.74.0
 default: |
-  Create a new table splitted.
+  Create a new table split.
 usage: |
-  Create a new table splitted.
+  Create a new table split.
 ---

 # <code>{{ $frontmatter.title }}</code> for default